Holy Week 2022

 Read John 19:38-42.
 Use this day to remember the moment that Jesus was laid in the tomb.

 Think about where the disciples were, how they were feeling, and what they were thinking.
 This is a somber and humbling day.
 How are we feeling on this holy day?

-I invite you to spend time in silence today, and you may want to use this silence as a time of prayer.
-If you are not sure what to pray, you can use the words from Psalm 31:1-4, 15-16.
+Spend time in silence today, and you may want to use this silence as a time of prayer.
+If you are not sure what to pray you can use the words from Psalm 31:1-4, 15-16.